Joe7web/js-password-generator/README.md

-I was fortunate to have some assistance from Frank Craven and Neil the learning Assistant.
+I was fortunate to have some assistance from my tutor Frank Craven, Neil the learning Assistant and Laura Cole the TA.